nMaroulis/sibyl/README.md

 - Text summarization for quick news highlights
 - Sentiment analysis using advanced language models to gauge market mood

+### SPOT Trading - Broker Module 💰
+Create and place a SPOT order through the sibyl UI.
+This order will be first sent as a test order, and if it is validated it will be placed on your Exchange API.
+The Spot order is then saved in the TradingHistory DB, to retrieve its status and get analytics.

-### Customized Strategy Planning - Broker Module 🎯
+### [TBD] Customized Strategy Planning - Broker Module 🎯
 Develop and deploy your own trading strategies, including:

 - Parametrized trading based on AI-driven models